 28. Laminate Desk

 This type of computer desk usually includes an extra layer of protection on top of a high-quality wooden top.
 A laminate is a plastic coating that prevents any damage to the finish and makes it warp-resistant.
-Even though these are not the most elegant in appearance, they are a practical choice for versatility and durability.
+Even though these are not the most elegant, they are a practical choice for versatility and durability.

 However, it is essential to learn more about the type of laminate used on your desk before purchase since it might differ in its protective traits.
 For example, some low-quality laminate options can incur damage from water, which is not ideal for a computer desk.